Mount Sinai Memorial Park: Simi Valley Green Burial Park- Teva

 Mount Sinai's Simi Valley Certified Green Burial Cemetery.

 In 2024 Mount Sinai Memorial Parks and Mortuaries was certified by the Green Burial Council as both a green funeral home and a provider of green burial services.

 The Green Burial Council provides national certification for both funeral homes and cemeteries that provide environmentally conscious options for burial and disposition.
 Green burial has steadily grown in popularity over the past two decades, reflecting the community's desire for more natural disposition methods.

 Joe Sehee, founder of the Green Burial Council explained, "Green burial is a way of caring for the dead with minimal environmental impact that aids in the conservation of natural resources, reduction of carbon emissions, protection of worker health and the restoration and preservation of habitat."

 With this certification, Mount Sinai Memorial Parks and Mortuaries becomes part of a national network of green burial providers.

-Teva at Mount Sinai Simi Valley is located near Kamenir Chapel, overlooking a protected nature reserve, this beautifully tranquil area is reached by a meandering stone path.
-Along the path are olive and pine trees, stone walls, and handcrafted wooden benches that create a protected space that envelopes visitors in shaded comfort and peace.
+Teva at Mount Sinai Simi Valley is located near Kamenir Chapel, overlooking a protected nature reserve.
+The reserve is reached by a meandering stone path.
+Along the path are olive and pine trees, stone walls, and handcrafted wooden benches.

 Teva's burials only use natural, sustainably sourced containers made of wicker or wood, or a natural fiber shroud that is fully biodegradable.
 There are no concrete vaults or liners placed in the interment space.
 The green burial area is planted with drought tolerant, native California plants that reflect the hillsides and areas that surround the park.
 In addition, a special strain of drought tolerant grass and decomposed granite covers the ground areas.

 As part of their land stewardship, graves at Mount Sinai's natural burial sites are not marked with bronze markers.
 Instead, a natural engraved stone marker commemorates loved ones, and is included in the purchase of every space in the Natural Burial area.